niklas-w/Molecular-systematics-course/Tutorials/3.ModelSelection/Readme.md

 ```

-In this block it tells you what alignment have been used, what we chosed for the branchlenghts, which models have been considered, what criteria is used to chose the best model and finally what kind of search we have done in the model space.
-Now lets take a look at the real result of the analisys.
-But first do you remember how many partitions we had in the beggining?
+In this block it tells you what alignment have been used, what we have chosen for the branchlenghts, which models have been considered, what criteria is used to choose the best model and finally what kind of search we have done in the model space.
+Now let’s take a look at the real result of the analysis.
+But first do you remember how many partitions we had in the beginning?
 3 codon positions for each gene, therefore 9 partitions to start with!
 Which partitions are similar?
 Which ones you think that are enough similar that we could merge them in the same partition?
 Take a look at the following block to see if your guess was accurate enough!

 ```